Image credit: https://edubirdie.com/

 - 65% of companies start using a CRM system within the first five years of business.
 (Capterra)

-- 81% of CRM users access the CRM system using multiple devices, like laptops, desktops, smartphones, and tablets.
+- In 2021, 87% of businesses access the CRM system through a cloud-based solution using multiple devices, like laptops, desktops, smartphones, and tablets.
+This number was 12% in 2008 as businesses earlier preferred on-premise solutions.
 (Software Advice)

 - The average return on investment (ROI) on CRM software is $8.71 for every dollar spent.
 (Nucleus Research)